 What does plica syndrome feel like?

 The primary symptom caused by plica syndrome is pain.
-There may also be a snapping sensation along the inside of the knee as the knee is bent.
+There may also be a along the inside of the knee as the knee is bent.
 This is due to the rubbing of the thickened plica over the round edge of the thighbone where it enters the joint.
 This usually causes the plica to be tender to the touch.
 In thin people, the tissue that forms the plica may be actually be felt as a tender band underneath the skin.
 In rare cases where the plica has become severely irritated, the knee may become swollen.

 When you visit Peak Physical Therapy, we will begin your diagnosis with a history and physical exam.
 The examination is used to try and determine where the pain is located and whether or not the band of tissue can be felt.